 Other issues/notes.

-The numbers of PIT tagged Snake River Sockeye returns to Bonneville in many years has been less than 40 fish (minimum number recommended NWFSC for survival estimates).
+The numbers of PIT tagged Snake River Sockeye returns to Bonneville in many years has been less than 40 fish (minimum number recommended NWFSC for survival estimates; references?).
 In those years, PIT tagged Upper Columbia Sockeye (unlisted populations originating from the Okanagan and Wenatchee) were used to estimate Bonneville to McNary survival for Snake River sockeye.

 Conversion estimates (Bonneville to McNary) for Middle Columbia Steelhead were estimated based on conversion rates of the Yakima and Walla Walla populations of that DPS.
-This represents a “worse case scenario” as other populations in this DPS pass fewer dams and have less exposure to zone 6 fisheries so they likely have higher conversion rates.
+This represents a “worst case scenario” as other populations in this DPS pass fewer dams and have less exposure to zone 6 fisheries so they likely have higher conversion rates.

+Data are stored HERE (hyperlinked, PTAGIS date of access).